erikwihlborg76/unofficial-danalock-web-api/README.md

 In all subsequent examples, Node-RED is assumed to be installed in in a host named `nodered`, and the web UI and services are exposed from [http://nodered:1880](http://nodered:1880).

-### Step 3 - Create a file that contains your Danalock credentials
+### Step 3a - Create a file that contains your Danalock credentials

 The Node-RED flow will look for Danalock credentials in a file named `danalock.cfg` located in the working directory of the Node-RED process.
+If you can´t create this file, please see option `Step 3 - ALTERNATIVE` below.

 Examples: